Q: What age does my child need to be to take lessons?

 Q: What if my child starts out in the lessons and genuinely hates the instrument?

-They can try another instrument.
+A: They can try another instrument.
 Our students are free to switch over to another instrument at any time.
 It is better to try something else than to end up hating music!
 However, it does take several months to develop a basic level of playing.
 It is best to try and give it a minimum of 2 months before deciding to change instruments or to quit.
 Students are not locked into taking lessons with us, you are free to remove your child from lessons and discontinue payment anytime.
 All you need to do to discontinue lessons is fill out a withdrawal form before the 15th of your last month with us.

 Q: Do I really need all those books?